ManimalaC/sda-testing-1/README.md

 #### Exercise S.1
 There are only positive tests in the test class.
 But what happens if we pass values that are not even reasonable to consider for prime status?
-Implement two tests, `isPrimeThrowsWhenPassed0` and `isPrimeThrowsWhenPassed1`, that assert that `isPrime` throws an `IllegalArgumentException` when passed 0 and 1 respectively.
+Implement two tests, `isPrimeThrowsWhenPassed1` (_negative border test_) and `isPrimeThrowsWhenPassedMinus10` (_negative test_), that assert that `isPrime` throws an `IllegalArgumentException` when passed `1` and `-10` respectively.
 A very neat way of asserting an exception is like this:

 ```java
 @Test(expected=IllegalArgumentException.class)